aduhour/osmlanduseR/README.md

 The *osmlanduseR* package is designed to download, measure, classify and map land use data from OpenStreetMap.

-The package is in development and incorporates features to consider polygons and multipolygons tagged as _natural=\*_, _landuse=\*_, _amenity=\*_, _aeroway=\*_, _leisure=\*_.
+The package incorporates features to consider polygons and multipolygons tagged as _natural=\*_, _landuse=\*_, _amenity=\*_, _aeroway=\*_, _leisure=\*_.